5 min read

 Big rant energy

-The boys were busy last Friday, so I took the opportunity to bring my big rant energy to the Alicia McKay Show.
-I spent half an hour railing against things that have been annoying me lately, with four big rants getting a special mention.
+The boys were busy last Friday, so I brought my big rant energy to the Alicia McKay Show.
+I spent half an hour railing against things annoying me lately, with four big rants getting a special mention.
 Watch the episode here, or catch it on Spotify or Apple Podcasts.

 Featured rants:

 • The Big Sick.
-Since I recorded this broadcast, yet another of my children went down with COVID too!
+Since I recorded this broadcast, yet another of my children has gone down with COVID, too!
 This whole situation is made worse by idiots who think removing restrictions will make things better, forgetting that a healthy economy requires people who are well enough to work.

 • Nostalgic blindness.
-Anyone who tries to claim things used to be better in the Good Old Days, such as the Minister I hung out with last week, are exposing their own ignorance and privilege.
-Things weren't better when you were a kid, you just didn't have to make space for other people's difficulties - and also... you were a kid.
+Anyone who tries to claim things used to be better in the Good Old Days, such as the Minister I hung out with last week, is exposing their ignorance and privilege.
+Things weren't better when you were a kid; you just didn't have to make space for other people's difficulties.
+Because you were a kid.

 • Political punching down.
-Christopher Luxon may not have been the former Air NZ CEO as we first thought, but rather a backup leader who was cryogenically frozen by the National Party in the late 1980s.
+Christopher Luxon may not have been the former Air NZ CEO as we first thought, but rather a backup leader who the National Party cryogenically froze in the late 1980s.
 It would explain why we're recycling tired old narratives about lazy poor people, getting tough on crime and demonising young people who are struggling.

 • Toxic positivity.
 Cruel optimism and the power of positive thinking is tantamount to victim blaming.
-When we focus on mindset and gratitude we risk gaslighting ourselves about the genuine barriers in our way.
-We also excuse existing power structures from examining the ways they're complicit in entrenching inequality.
+When we focus on mindset and gratitude, we risk gaslighting ourselves about the genuine barriers in our way.
+We also excuse existing power structures from examining how they're complicit in entrenching inequality.
 DNR.

 I hope some of these resources bring joy, usefulness or support to your week, my darling Wednesday Wisdom readers.
 Remember: I'm your personal pub-toilet-friend.
 I GOT YOU.